seyeint/concept_design/README.md

 Main problems with transformers?
 - Quadratic scaling from context windows (long sequences melts memory and inference times, inference times are linearly affected by KV).

+Pros of new architecture Hawk:
+- Local attention accurately models the recent past while the recurrent layer can transmit info across long sequences.
+Uses the same residual pattern and MLP block as the transformers but Griffin uses mix of recurrent and MQA blocks (hybrid?).